teco-project/teco-core/README.md

 ## Overview

-The Teco project, heavily inspired by [Soto](https://github.com/soto-project), aims to provide a fully-functional and powerful Tencent Cloud SDK that allows Swift developers to use Tencent Cloud APIs easily within their server or client applications.

 This package provides common functionalities around calling Tencent Cloud APIs, in the following products:

 - `TecoCore`.
 This provides helpers for calling Tencent Cloud API v3.